ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 For the following status parameters, the Group Manager MUST use a pre-configured default value, if none is specified by the Administrator.
 In particular:

-* For 'active', the Group Manager SHOULD use the CBOR simple value False.
+* For 'active', the Group Manager SHOULD use the CBOR simple value "false" (0xf4).

-* For 'group_title', the Group Manager SHOULD use the CBOR simple value "nil" (0xf6).
+* For 'group_title', the Group Manager SHOULD use the CBOR simple value "null" (0xf6).

 * For 'app_groups', the Group Manager SHOULD use the empty CBOR array.